rene-romero/BigDataKafka/README.md

 **Observations:**

+Aviation Accident:

-source profiles:    61% of the records of 'Latitude' are null.
+                    61% of the records of 'Latitude' are null.
                     61% of the records of 'Longitude' are null.
                     64% of the records of 'FAR.Description' are null.
                     86% of the records of 'Schedule' are null.